 You bought the house.
 Your name is on the deed.
 You closed before you ever met your spouse, paid the down payment from your own savings, and never added their name to the title.
 So if the marriage ends, the house is yours.
 Right?

 Not quite.
-The gap between what most people assume and what state law actually says is where divorces turn ugly fast.
+The gap between what most people assume and what state law actually says is where divorces turn expensive fast.

 The quote that should make every homeowner pause

-Real estate agent Glennda Baker laid it out on Money Rehab with Nicole Lapin:
+Real estate agent Glennda Baker laid out the problem plainly on Money Rehab with Nicole Lapin:

 If you own 123 Banana Street, and you owned it separately, and it was still in your name separately, you never put his name on it, any equity that it gained from the date of marriage to the date of divorce is a marital asset, whether his name is on it or not in a lot of states.